whiteribbonalliance/dashboard-front/README.md

 This script builds a Docker image and pushes to Google Container Registry and then deploys.
 In the future we may change to a direct Dockerless deployment which would use `app.yaml`.
-No authentication is needed because authentication is provided via the Google App Engine service account, whose credentials are stored in the GitHub secret `GOOGLE_CREDENTIALS` (to change this, go to the GitHub web interface and got o Settings -> Secrets and variables -> Actions.
+No authentication is needed because authentication is provided via the Google App Engine service account, whose credentials are stored in the GitHub secret `GOOGLE_CREDENTIALS_JSON_B64` (to change this, go to the GitHub web interface and got o Settings -> Secrets and variables -> Actions.
 You will need to be an administrator on the GitHub repo to modify these credentials).

 There is also a manual Google App Engine deployment file set up in `app.yaml`.
 You can deploy manually from the command